3 Squadron Stories

 [Martin was killed in action with his entire crew only six weeks later when Sunderland W3994 10/X disappeared on patrol.
 Historians believe it was shot down by an Arado 196 floatplane.]

 Italian Submarine Alabastro Sunk

 14 September 1942

-A Sunderland flying boat of RAF 202 Squadron flying from Gibraltar happened across the Italian submarine Alabastro in the western Mediterranean, north west of Algiers.
+A Sunderland flying boat of RAF 202 Squadron, flying from Gibraltar, happened across the Italian submarine Alabastro in the western Mediterranean, northeast of Algiers.
 The Sunderland was piloted by RAAF Flight Lieutenant E. P. Walshe.
-Alabastro stayed on the surface and fought with guns, but an approach from the rear by Walshe unsighted some of the Italian gunners.
+At 2.30 p.m., when flying at 800 feet, he sighted a grey-green submarine which made no attempt to submerge as the aircraft closed the range.
+Alabastro stayed on the surface and fought with guns, but a careful approach from the rear by Walshe unsighted some of the Italian gunners.
 Precise suppressive fire from the Sunderland gunners then allowed an accurate depth-charge drop to be made.
-Alabastro stopped dead and sank after half an hour, leaving 40 crew in the water, none of whom survived.
+Alabastro gushed oil and stopped dead.
+The boat sank bow-first after half an hour, leaving 40 unfortunate Italian crew in the water, none of whom survived.

 Walshe received his DFC at Buckingham Palace.

 10 November 1942

 This incident, which occurred in the Caribbean approaches south-east of Trinidad, is notable because it involved one of the best-known U-boats, U-505.
 The boat was attacked by a twin-engined RAF Hudson patrol bomber, operated by an unusually diverse multinational crew.